THE BRIGHT WALK EVENT

-- Good personal hygiene.
-That’s right good old soap and water!
+- good personal hygiene.
+That’s right, good old soap and water!
 This is the most important thing each of us can do every day.
 Wash your hands with soap and water for 20-30 seconds.
-This includes before and after eating and after going to the toilet and after you have been in public places.
+This includes before and after eating, after going to the toilet and after you have been in public places.
 Use alcohol-based hand sanitisers when you can’t use soap and water and avoid touching your eyes, nose and mouth.

-- Elbow bumps.
+- elbow bumps.
 It’s okay to keep a little distance.
 Instead of a handshake or hug, start practising elbow bumps, ankle taps or bows instead.
-There is a plus – no more awkward hugs from the weird aunty!

-- Don’t be a hero.
+- don’t be a hero.
 If you’re feeling unwell or have any symptoms, stay home and get tested!
-It is so important that you do not socialise or go shopping or to work until you get a negative diagnosis.
+It is so important that you do not socialise, go shopping or to work until you get a negative diagnosis.
 This includes not exercising or training with friends or teammates.

-Once you register you can download an Authority to Fundraise for SAHMRI from the ‘Resources’ section of your BRIGHT fundraising hub.
+Once you register you can download an Authority to Fundraise for SAHMRI from the Resources section of your BRIGHT Walk fundraising hub.

 You’ll have a dedicated personal coach soon after you join us.
 They’ll be there to answer your questions, give advice and share both fundraising and training resources.